-G-Rad is involved in observational and theoretical research of the Earth's surface and atmospheric radiation budgets.
-The group specializes in the investigation of climatically significant variations in long-term radiation and meteorological measurements made at diverse globally-remote sites and continental US sites (SURFRAD and SOLRAD).
+GRAD is involved in observational and theoretical research of the Earth's surface and atmospheric radiation budgets, and of climate-forcing properties of different types of aerosols.
+Long-term radiation, meteorological and aerosol measurements are made at diverse globally-remote sites and continental US sites (SURFRAD and SOLRAD).
 In addition, we make observations of spectral solar radiation for the purpose of remote sensing of certain atmospheric constituents and determination of variations in the UV irradiance.